Commencement

 •

-Information for Faculty and Staff (Saturday, May 6)
+Information for Faculty and Staff (Saturday, May 10)

-Commencement Line-Up
+Commencement Lineup

-• Platform party photos will begin promptly at 10:15 a.m. in Miller Commons.
+• Platform party photos will begin promptly at 9:15 a.m. in Miller Commons.

 Commencement Parking

-• Faculty: Chaffee Loop, Theatre Arts Building Lot, Hemlock Hall Lot
+• Theatre Arts Building Lot

 Caps and Gowns

 The cost of a cap and gown is included in the graduation fee, which has been applied to each student account.
+Seniors who did not place their cap and gown order by the March 1 deadline should contact Assistant Registrar Leanne Cole.

-With questions, contact Registrar Lynn Hinshaw.
+With questions, contact the Office of the Registrar

 Graduation Survey